 Hadiya is a writer, poet, newspaper columnist, and a controversial feminist figure in the Middle East and the Eastern Mediterranean.
 She became a feminist exactly because she was in an abusive marriage that lasted a long 21 years of her life.

-That’s why it took me by surprise when she didn’t have the farthest clue that yesterday marked the International Day to End Violence Against Women!
+It took me by surprise when she didn’t have the faintest clue that yesterday marked the International Day to End Violence Against Women!
 It also surprised me even more that she sounded like she was waiting for the conversation’s punchline, as if inquiring why in the world was I sharing this with her!